 If the mass was not completely removed, the mass is not surgical, or you elect a non-invasive approach, radiation is a great supplementary or secondary option.
 Surgery followed by radiation to the scar with or without irradiation of the lymph nodes under the lumbar spine have been shown to control these tumors for up to 2.5 years.
 This protocol entails 20 days of radiation, Monday through Friday, and each day your pet would be anesthetized briefly.
 This protocol does cause radiation side effects to the perianal region, rectum and colon depending on the extent of the tumor (see our handout on Radiation Therapy side effects).
 Most commonly these side effects occur about 2 weeks after starting radiation and persist for 2-3 weeks after radiation is completed.
 The most severe side effects occur during the end or right after radiation is completed.
 Diarrhea, pain while defecating, or red, inflamed and/or ulcerated skin around the anus have been reported.
 Chronic diarrhea lasting > 6 months after therapy has been reported in 30-50% of dogs; at VSC we have elected a protocol to diminish that risk as much as possible.

 If there is palpable or visible tumor, radiation can also be used alone for tumor control.
 There are a variety of protocols out there.
 A definitive protocol, as described above for scars, can be effective and tumor control time is usually 1-2 years.
 More palliative radiation options, with fewer doses of radiation, spread out by several days, have fewer side effects and tumor control times ranging from 6 months up to 1 year.

 The options we offer at VSC are below.
-Most of these protocols have similar efficacy, however consult with the radiation oncologist to see if one protocol might be preferred for your individual pet.
-Cost for these protocols ranges from $3000-4000 on average.
+Most of these protocols have similar efficacy, however, consult with the radiation oncologist to see if one protocol might be preferred for your individual pet.

 - Once a week for 6 weeks